 Searching for a missing delivery can cost you valuable time and money, while also causing unneeded stress.
 In order to assure that your shipment has been fulfilled and delivered to the customer on time, it’s wise to invest in a system that allows you to track your shipment from start to finish.

 Naturally, LTL shipping service times heavily depend on which carrier you select and the distance being traveled.
 Partnering with an online freight service provider, such as Freightquote, provides you with a wide selection of professional carriers that offer great service and fair rates.
-As soon as you request a quote for a shipment, all the way through delivery, these companies provide freight tracking and expert assistance for all your LTL shipping needs.
+When using Freightquote for LTL shipping, as soon as your shipment is picked up, the latest tracking information can be seen when signing in to view that shipment.

 3. Is my freight classification correct?